Wrecking Ball (Overwatch)

-Wrecking Ball, also known by the name of the character's pilot, Hammond, is a fictional, playable character in the 2016 video game Overwatch.
+Wrecking Ball, also known by the name of the character's pilot, Hammond, is a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, and the resulting franchise.
 Hammond is an intelligent hamster who controls a quadrupedal robot mecha that can transform into a high-speed wrecking ball equipped with a grappling hook.
 The character was introduced in late June 2018 as the title's 28th hero, and made available for all players in late July 2018.

 The concept of Wrecking Ball originated from a spheric robotic tank based on magnetism skills, conceived early in Overwatch's development, alongside a push for how "cute" they could make a hero design within the game; Wrecking Ball came about when the team, looking for a new tank character, recognized the potential linkage of ideas themed around a hamster ball.

-Description

-Wrecking Ball is one of the playable "hero" characters in the team-based multiplayer first-person shooter video game Overwatch.
-The character is a tank-class mecha robot driven by a genetically engineered hamster named Hammond.
-The mech's move set includes a quadpedal combat mode with automatic assault weapons known as the "Quad Cannons", and a high-speed "Roll" mode in which the mech condenses into a ball armed with a "Grappling Claw".
-The grappling claw can attach to surfaces and use the mech's rolling momentum to launch into enemies and the air.
-While in the air, the ball can slam into the ground, sucking in and damaging enemies using his "Piledriver" move.
-Wrecking Ball also has an "Adaptive Shield" ability, which adds temporary shields based on the count of nearby enemies.
-His ultimate ability is "Minefield" that scatters a proximity mine minefield around the character.